samuelludwig/Serenata/README.md

 and can retrieve information about your code to clients by communicating over sockets.
 Clients can use this information to provide various functionalities, such as autocompletion, code navigation and tooltips.

+More information for users, both developers looking to implement the core in other editors as well as programmers using it via editors and IDE's, can be found [on the wiki](https://gitlab.com/php-integrator/core/wikis/home) as well as [the website](https://php-integrator.github.io/).

 ## Where is it used?
 Currently the core package is used to power the php-integrator-* packages for the Atom editor.
 See also [the list of projects](https://github.com/php-integrator).